skiptools/swift-sqlcipher/Documentation/Index.md

 ## Core SQLite Functions

-Many of SQLite’s [core functions](https://www.sqlite.org/lang_corefunc.html) have been surfaced in and type-audited for SQLite.swift.
+Many of SQLite’s [core functions](https://www.sqlite.org/lang_corefunc.html) have been surfaced in and type-audited for SQLiteDB.

-> _Note:_ SQLite.swift aliases the `??` operator to the `ifnull` function.
+> _Note:_ SQLiteDB aliases the `??` operator to the `ifnull` function.
 >
 > ```swift
 > name ?? email // ifnull("name", "email")